eestrada/eestrada.github.io/content/posts/psyllium-gem.md

 to run again.

-Even with these caveats, Fibers, especially Psyllium enhanced ones, are worth exploring if you have a usecase that is heavily IO bound as opposed to CPU bound.
+Even with these caveats, Fibers, especially Psyllium enhanced ones, are worth exploring if you have a use case that is heavily IO bound as opposed to CPU bound.
 With some care, you can vastly increase your throughput while managing to keep memory usage down, just by switching from Threads to Psyllium enhanced Fibers, and (if your use case is a web server) using a Fiber based web server